Intelligent-Instruments-Lab/iil.is/src/routes/news/living-looper.md

 (image interpretation extruded by Dall-E)

-The full programme is as follows:
+The full schedule of the workshop is as follows:

 <br>